photo Sin Bozkurt

 This last was one of a number of collaborations with the 'divine' DAVID HOYLE, which also include THEATRE OF THERAPY at Chelsea Theatre, a DOROTHY NIGHT at the Royal Festival Hall, UNPLUGGED at Soho Theatre, and a series of short films which have been acquired by the National Film Archive and have also been released on DVD by the LIVE ART DEVELOPMENT AGENCY.

-Other collaborations include music on BUNGALOW, a film by Tessa Garland, direction on THE NOVICE DETECTIVE, a show by Sophie Willan currently on national tour, 7 DEADLY SINS, a punk cabaret with The Tiger Lillies & Ophelia Bitz (Soho Theatre & Speigeltent) and ATOMIC, a lo-fi lip-sync re-mix of Blondie's Greatest Hits with Polly Wiseman.
+Other collaborations include music on BUNGALOW, a film by Tessa Garland, direction on THE NOVICE DETECTIVE, a show by Sophie Willan, 7 DEADLY SINS, a punk cabaret with The Tiger Lillies & Ophelia Bitz (Soho Theatre & Speigeltent) and ATOMIC, a lo-fi lip-sync re-mix of Blondie's Greatest Hits with Polly Wiseman.
 He was also part of Duckie's Olivier award-winning C'EST BARBICAN.

 Solo shows include HEAVEN KNOWS I'M MISERABLE NOW - a musical inspired by the songs of The Smiths for casio-keyboard and puppets - WOW! - a recreation of Kate Bush's last live gig, with puppets - PUNCH & JUDE - a new take on the children's classic for age of civil partnerships - RATHER BE DEAD THAN GAY - an ironic look at gay culture through his own sexual and romantic disasters - THE QUEEN STRIPS THE RIGHTS OF HER SUBJECTS - a puppet burlesque - and ALIENATHAN - a comical musical meditation on changing (yourself and the universe).